aplteam/MarkAPL/Docs/MarkAPL.md

 #### homeFolder

-This points to the folder where Markdown.html and MarkAPL_CheatSheet.html and the default CSS files live.
-If this is not set then **_MarkAPL_** tries to find them:
+This points to the folder where MarkAPL.html and MarkAPL_CheatSheet.html and the default CSS files live.
+If this is not set then **_MarkAPL_** tries to find it:

 1. First it tries to find the two HTML files in the current directory.
 2. Next it tries to find them in a sub-folder `Files\` within the current